Giro d'Italia: The start and finish of the Giro

 For nearly half a century, the Giro started and finished by Milan, the city where the headquarters of the Gazzetta dello Sport is located.
 In 1911 these events took place in Rome to celebrate the 50th anniversary of Italy's unification.
 With the occasional exception, the start and finish in Milan were the standard for the Giro d'Italia.
 However, since the 1960s the place of departure has changed each year and finishes in cities such as Verona, Brescia, Trieste, Turin and Rome have become more frequent.

 The start of the Giro d'Italia (La Grande Partenza) is a significant occasion and cities invest heavily, hoping to recoup the cost in tourism, exposure and other benefits: Denmark spent an estimated $3.86 million to host the opening stages of the 2012 edition.

 Starts outside Italy

 For the first 47 editions of the race, the race started on Italian soil.
 In 1965 the race made its first foreign start in San Marino, and has since had twelve more foreign starts.
-The 2018 start in Jerusalem, Israel was met with controversy as activists called for the race to be moved, claiming that the race whitewashes Israel's human rights record.
+The 2018 start in Jerusalem was met with controversy as activists called for the race to be moved, claiming that the race whitewashes Israel's human rights record.
 Ultimately, the race went ahead as scheduled and every team selected for the Giro took part, including two teams of Arabic ownership: the Bahrain-Mérida team and the United Arab Emirates team.
 The intended start of the 2020 race in Hungary was cancelled due to the COVID-19 pandemic.

+Media coverage

+The Giro is broadcast throughout Europe, and also available in other areas throughout the globe: